 Some questions I’ve been asked and have asked myself.

 Nope – it is galvanized and will last a long time.
 However, galvanization is a coating on the metal.
 I’ve broken that layer when cutting some of the pieces and drilling holes with the screws.
 I’m not sure how fast rust will spread, but I am now on my way to finding out!

 How hot does the metal garden bed get?

 So far, I’ve felt the metal in 90+ degree weather.
 It remains fairly cool to the touch.
 Partially the galvanization and partially insulation from the soil on the other side.
 It still has a wicked glare, though.

 How does this affect frozen soil?

-While I don’t live in a growing zone nor climate where the soil has freezes, I was told a raised beds means warmer soil sooner, increasing the potential growing season.
+While I don’t live in a growing zone or climate where the soil has frozen, I was told raised beds mean warmer soil sooner, increasing the potential growing season.

 Are the sheet panel edges sharp?

 The precut edges aren’t sharp at all.
 They haven’t cut me yet and I’ve gotten pretty wild with handling them.
 The edges I cut with the reciprocating saw are wicked sharp.
 That was part of the reason for using wood corners on the outside instead of inside.